adam-ballinger/nips/README.md

 # Numerical Integration Project Site
-I am creating an article about numeric integration as a way to learn web development.
-The website will eventually contain an overview of numeric integration and an interactive numeric integration calculator.
+I am creating an article about numerical integration as a way to learn web development.
+The website will eventually contain an overview of numerical integration and an interactive numerical integration calculator.

 This project was chartered so I could practice the following:
 * HTML